WeaveCraft/IceCubey/README.md

-# IceCubey
+# IceCubeyFinancea
-Financea finance tracker using Blazor server with Syncfusion
+finance tracker using Blazor server with Syncfusion